Easy Cheese: Molecular composition

 Processed cheese spreads, like Easy Cheese, have a moisture content that ranges from 44 to 60%, while its milk fat content must be greater than 20%.
 Milk proteins are needed for processed cheese spread production, and contains two main types: casein, which accounts for at least 80%, and whey protein, which can further be classified into α-lactalbumin and β-lactoglobulin.
 The manufacturing of processed cheese spreads uses natural cheese with a composition that ranges from 60 to 75% intact casein.

 Water

 Water plays a multitude of functions in Easy Cheese.
 First, it allows for more stable emulsion, serving as a medium for the hydrophilic moieties of chelating salts.
 More specially, chelating salts bind calcium ions to hydrate proteins and create a more uniform spread.
-Water also provides the moisture content needed in processed cheese spreads to achieve the desired texture.
+Water also provides the moisture content needed in processed cheese spreads to achieve the desired texture for extrusion and consumption.